ballerina-platform/ballerina-dev-website/swan-lake/learn/structuring-ballerina-code/working-with-ballerina-modules.md

 The module names are derived by combining the package name and the directory name.
 E.g., If the directory name is `storage`, then the module name will be `winery.storage`.

-Execute the `ballerina add model` command within the `winery` directory to add the `winery.model` module.
+Navigate to the `winery` directory and execute the `ballerina add model` command to add the `winery.model` module.

 >**Tip:** You need to provide the module name without the package name to the `add` command.